brianlyao/GraphBuilder/README.md

 ## External Dependencies

-GraphBuilder fetches it dependencies using Maven.
+GraphBuilder fetches its dependencies using Maven.
 See pom.xml for details.